ethhub-io/ethhub/built-on-ethereum/open-finance/burner-wallet.md

 Founded by [Austin Griffith](https://twitter.com/austingriffith), The Burner Wallet runs on the xDai sidechain from POA.
 Since it is in DAI, a dApp can simply refer to amounts in USD.
 Plus, block times take 5 seconds and gas costs are virtually abstracted because they are so cheap and paid in DAI.
 Finally, the bridge between xDai and DAI/ETH is as simple as sending tokens to a specific address.

-A burner wallet is automatically generated upon visiting https://xdai.io and your private key is stored in a cookie in your browser so it will be there when you come back.
+A burner wallet is automatically generated upon visiting https://xdai.io and your private key is stored in a cookie in your browser.

 ### What is the xDai Chain?